ninefold/rubyconf_miami_hub/source/talks/unleash-the-secrets-of-the-standard-library-with-simpledelegator,-forwardable,-and-more/notes/mps.md

 Forwarding is good for building Facades

 lots of other devs on github have build extensions on top of the std lib

-# feedback

-This talk moved a bit too fast for me, and got a bit off track at times.
-I think it would have been more effective to show some complete code examples using just the standard library, rather than showing how to work around its deficiencies.
-It would have been nice to show some clear examples of when to use delegation vs. forwarding.
-But the basic message was great; there's a lot of very useful stuff in the standard Ruby library that can be used "out of the box", and the source code is enlightening to look at.